Stuart Ayres: Political career

 Upon Gladys Berejiklian's resignation on 1 October 2021, Ayres sought the Deputy Leadership of the Liberal Party on a ticket with Dominic Perrottet as the leader.
 On 5 October 2021, Ayres and Perrottet won the ticket, and were elected as the Deputy Leader and Leader of the New South Wales Liberal Party, respectively.
 On the same day, Ayres was sworn in as the Minister for Jobs, Investment, Tourism and Western Sydney and as the Minister for Trade and Industry.
 In a subsequent rearrangement of the Perrottet ministry, on 21 December 2021, Ayres was sworn in as the Minister for Enterprise, Investment and Trade, as the Minister for Tourism and Sport, and as the Minister for Western Sydney.

 Ayres resigned from both Deputy Leader of the Liberal Party and his Ministerial positions on 3 August 2022 due to his involvement in the appointment of former Deputy Premier John Barilaro to a lucrative U.S. trade role.
 Ayres stood down as a cabinet member while he was being investigated over a potential breach of the ministerial code of conduct for an intervention he took with Investment NSW's chief executive Amy Brown to add an additional candidate to the shortlist for the position.
 He was succeeded by Matt Kean as Deputy Leader of the Liberal party at the party room meeting on 9 August.

 He lost his seat in Parliament in the 2023 New South Wales state election.
-Ayres & Karen McKeown both polled 38.3% of the first preferences, after distribution of second and subsequent preferences McKeown won the seat with 51.6% of the vote to 48.4% for Ayres.
+Ayres and Karen McKeown both polled 38.3% of the first preferences, after distribution of subsequent preferences McKeown won the seat with 51.6% of the vote to 48.4% for Ayres.